 If someone dies from an accident at work, a Funeral Grant is available.

 The Bereavement Grant was discontinued in 2014.

 Whether you qualify or not for one of the above grants you may be eligible for an Exceptional Needs Payment to help with funeral costs if you are on a low income.
 Each case is decided on its merits.
-Your Department of Social Protection's representative (formerly known as the Community Welfare Officer) prefers if you apply before the funeral takes place, but in practice, most people apply afterwards.
+The Community Welfare Service prefers if you apply before the funeral takes place, but in practice, most people apply afterwards.